Single-token vs Two-token Blockchain Tokenomics: A two-token model

 \subsection{Stable price mechanism in two-token model}

-We next` describe a simple mechanism which implements stable prices for token $\tokenB$, while the price of $\tokenA$ is strictly decreasing: \begin{enumerate} \item In order to have stable prices for $\tokenB$ and no buy back, we set $\tm{\RRB}$ such that

-where $L$ is the constant given by Theorem~\ref{th:generic-nobuy-back-tow} that makes the no buy back condition hold tightly.
-Furthermore, we set $\tm{\RRA}=0$. \item The buying strategies for token $\tokenA$ are ``no buy and no sell'', that is, $\tm{\tokenA_V} = \TM{\tokenA_V}{0}$, for a suitable $\TM{\tokenA_V}{0}$ specified below.
-From the equation of the prices \eqref{eq:val-priceA-two-token}, we obtain
+We next describe a simple mechanism which implements stable prices for token $\tokenB$, while the price of $\tokenA$ is strictly decreasing: \begin{enumerate} \item In order to have stable prices for $\tokenB$ and no buyback, we set $\tm{\RRB}$ such that $ \tm{\RRB}\cdot \tm{\priceB} = \TM{S}{t+1}\cdot L $, where $L$ is the constant given by Theorem~\ref{th:generic-nobuy-back-tow} that makes the no buyback condition hold tightly.
+Furthermore, we set $\tm{\RRA}=0$. \item The (equilibrium) buying strategies for token $\tokenA$ are ``no buy and no sell'', that is, $\tm{\tokenA_V} = \TM{\tokenA_V}{0}$, for a suitable $\TM{\tokenA_V}{0}$ specified below.
+From the equation of the prices \eqref{eq:val-priceA-two-token}, we obtain (details in Appendix~\ref{app:proof-priceA-proposed-equilibrium})